sec-js/PhishingKitTracker/README.md

         return interesting_files
     return interesting_files
   ```
 One more way to contribute is to make the comparison loop smarter and quicker.
-You might decide to parallelize taks by forking and spawning more process or by changing the way I use multi-threading in this quick and dirty statistic script.
+You might decide to parallelized task by forking and spawning more process or by changing the way I use multi-threading in this quick and dirty statistic script.
 In conclusion every working pull is welcomed.

 ### Credits
 * Alen Pavlovic for the amazing image that I borrowed from [here](https://dribbble.com/Type08)